Hawaii Travel Tips

 The West Side – The Leeward Coast

-Moving clockwise from Honolulu and Waikiki, the West Side of the island, which is often known by tourists as the Ko Olina area, is ideal for those wanting a more resort-style experience.
-Fans of watersports and ocean-based activities will find things to do, but the activity options aren’t as good as in Waikiki.
+Moving clockwise from Honolulu and Waikiki, the West Side of the island, which visitors often know as the Ko Olina area, is ideal for those wanting a more resort-style experience.
+Fans of watersports and ocean-based activities will find things to do, but the options aren’t as good as in Waikiki.

-While there are benefits to escaping the city, the Ko Olina area does not offer as diverse an array of lodging options and boasts considerably less in the way of nightlife and tourist attractions.
+While there are benefits to escaping the city, the Ko Olina area does not offer as diverse an array of lodging options and boasts considerably less nightlife and tourist attractions.

-Visitors can still come into Honolulu and Waikiki for activities, yet they can experience a more remote and quiet vacation.
+Visitors can still come to Honolulu and Waikiki for activities, yet they can experience a more remote and quiet vacation.

-Unless you plan on spending most of your time at a resort, a rental car is a must.
+A rental car is a must unless you plan on spending most of your time at a resort.
 Koolina is 30 minutes away from Pearl Harbor.
-And its proximity to Waikiki can vary from 45 minutes to an hour and a half by car, depending on traffic.
+Depending on traffic, its proximity to Waikiki can vary from 45 minutes to an hour and a half by car.

 While nationally ranked for its beauty, Hawaii is also nationally ranked for bad traffic.
-We highly recommend planning your days to avoid peak traffic times, especially if you’re staying on the West Side.
+We highly recommend planning your days to avoid peak traffic, especially if you’re staying on the West Side.

 The North Shore

-The North Shore, which includes the popular town of Haleiwa and world-class beaches and surfing, is a more remote destination that nevertheless has its charms.
+The North Shore, which includes the popular town of Haleiwa and world-class beaches and surfing, is a more remote destination with its charms.
 Its breezy, calm climate lends itself to world-class surfing and water sports.

-During the winter, don’t plan on getting in the water at certain beaches as the surf can be dangerous for swimming but definitely something to see!
+Please don’t plan on getting in the water at certain beaches during the winter, as the surf can be dangerous for swimming, but it’s something to see!
 Sunset Beach and the Banzai Pipeline are locations of stunning natural beauty.

-The Polynesian Cultural Center is host to a wealth of historical and cultural background for curious visitors.
-And Liliuokalani Church and Waimea Valley are nearby for those looking to take in some lesser-known cultural sites.
+The Polynesian Cultural Center offers a wealth of historical and cultural background for curious visitors.
+Liliuokalani Church and Waimea Valley are nearby for those looking to take in some lesser-known cultural sites.

-In the end, however, the site's remoteness means that its accommodation options are limited, and its nightlife and entertainment options are lacking.
-Although you won’t have to worry about freeway traffic, there is only one major highway that runs along the north coast.
-It’s primarily one lane in each direction, meaning traffic can get even more congested than it does in the city.
+In the end, however, the site’s remoteness means that its accommodation options are limited, and its nightlife and entertainment options are lacking.
+Although you won’t have to worry about freeway traffic, only one major highway runs along the north coast.
+It’s primarily one lane in each direction, meaning traffic can get even more congested than in the city.

-Don’t get us wrong; Turtle Bay is a fantastic place to stay, and the North Shore is a “must-see” for most visitors to Oahu, but if you’re thinking about staying there, please be aware of its remote location.
+Don’t get us wrong; the North Shore is a “must-see” for most visitors to Oahu, but if you’re considering staying there, please be aware of its remote location.
 A rental car is highly recommended, or you’ll be spending an easy $100 on a taxi ride.

 The East Side – Windward Oahu

-East Oahu, including the towns of Kailua and Kaneohe, provides plenty of sites for more rugged explorers, stretching from Makapu’u Point, to the Lanikai Pillbox hike, and up to Chinaman's Hat.
+East Oahu, including the towns of Kailua and Kaneohe, provides plenty of sites for more rugged explorers, stretching from Makapu’u Point to the Lanikai Pillbox hike and up to Chinaman’s Hat.
 Kailua is also home to two of Oahu’s best beaches: Kailua Beach and Lanikai.
+(Both of which, unfortunately, are not permitted for weddings.)

-Except for a few private rentals, there aren’t a lot of accommodation options in this area.
-The beaches, however, are absolutely stunning, even being voted best beach by Dr. Beach in 2015.
+Except for a few private rentals, there aren’t many accommodation options in this area.
+The beaches, however, are stunning, even being voted best beach by Dr. Beach in 2015.
 If you’re a beach lover, this is a great area to visit, and it makes for a wonderful wedding spot!

 Conclusion

-On the whole, visitors to Oahu -- especially those seeking a straightforward romantic escape from their hectic lives on the mainland -- choose Waikiki and Honolulu for good reasons.
-The city and its neighboring resort towns allow for plenty of peace and tranquility amid a lively cosmopolitan setting.
+Visitors to Oahu—especially those seeking a straightforward romantic escape from their hectic lives on the mainland—choose Waikiki and Honolulu for good reasons.
+The city and its neighboring resort towns offer plenty of peace and tranquility amid a lively cosmopolitan setting.

-The more remote locations on the island are wonderful for day trips, but they’re not always the best places to look for accommodations.
+The more remote locations on the island are excellent for day trips.
+Still, they’re not always the best places to look for accommodations.
 But of course, it all depends on the type of vacation you have in mind.

-We don’t think you’ll be upset with anywhere on the island; Oahu is a beautiful, and with so much to offer, it’s easy to find exactly what you’re looking for.
+We don’t think you’ll be upset with anywhere on the island; Oahu is beautiful, and with so much to offer, it’s easy to find precisely what you’re looking for.

-While we take great pride in being the best Hawaii wedding planners, we're not too shabby at providing advice on how to book your travel to Hawaii.
+While we take great pride in being the best Hawaii wedding planners, we’re not too shabby at providing advice on booking your travel to Hawaii.
 Whenever you need help, please get in touch!